Frederick Cuming: Life and art

 Cuming was born in London of English, Scottish and Irish ancestry.
-He received his art education at Sidcup School of Art (1945–9) and, after National Service, at the Royal College of Art.
+He received his art education at Sidcup School of Art (1945–49) and, after National Service, at the Royal College of Art.
 He was awarded the Abbey Minor Travelling Scholarship to visit Italy.
+In 1957 his oil painting of Lewisham Road was included as one of the 'Young Artists of Promise' in Jack Beddington's book.
 In 1969, he was elected an Associate of the Royal Academy (ARA), and a Royal Academician (RA) in 1974.
 He was elected as a member of the New English Art Club in 1960.

 As well as continuing to paint Italian scenes, including Venice, he still devoted much time to the landscape of the Southern English coastline, including Hastings and Rye.
 His art has an impressionist quality which captures "the fleeting impressions of his surroundings".
 He first encountered such landscapes as a child evacuee during the Blitz.
 The powerful contrast to his home in London created an enduring love for it.

 He lived in Rye, near Ashford, Kent until his death in June 2022.

 In a review for the BBC, Andrew Walker said: